polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 More details are found on the [Polkadot Collator Wiki](https://wiki.polkadot.network/docs/learn-collator){target=\_blank}.

+## Collective

+Most often used to refer to an instance of the [Collective pallet](#collective) on Polkadot SDK-based networks such as [Kusama](#kusama) or [Polkadot](#polkadot) if the Collective pallet is part of the [Framework for Runtime Aggregation of Modularized Entities](#frame-framework-for-runtime-aggregation-of-modularized-entities) (FRAME)-based [runtime](#runtime) for the network.

+A council primarily serves to optimize and balance the more inclusive referendum system.

 ## Consensus

 Consensus is the process blockchain nodes use to agree on a chain's canonical fork.
 It is composed of [authorship](#block-author), finality, and [fork-choice rule](#fork-choice-rulestrategy).

-- Polkadot ecosystem - these three components are usually separate and the term consensus often refers specifically to authorship
+In the Polkadot ecosystem, these three components are usually separate and the term consensus often refers specifically to authorship.
-- Substrate node - the term _consensus engine_ describes the node subsystem responsible for consensus tasks.

 See also [hybrid consensus](#hybrid-consensus).